hujohnson/microRNAchr21/README.md

 # microRNAchr21
-Code and documents related to "A New Approach Toward Discovering and Characterizing Orphan Genes in the Human and Neanderthal Genomes"
+Code and documents related to "The Evolution of de novo Human-Specific MicroRNA Genes on Chromosome 21" to appear in the American Journal of Biological Anthropology.